-5.1.
+- 5.1.
 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2024, which will be followed by all members of the academy community in cases where there are welfare or safeguarding concerns.
-This is detailed in Appendix A of this policy.
+This is detailed in Appendix A of this policy. - 5.2.

-- 5.2.
 In line with the procedures, the Children's Social Care will be contacted as soon as there is a significant concern, or where level 3 support is required, or level 2 Early Help Keywork Service support is required for children who are severely absent from academy. - 5.3.
 Where a crime may have been committed the police will be informed as necessary (using the NPCC When to call the police guidance to inform this decision). - 5.4.
-Where the police speak with children formally at academy then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5.
+Where the police speak with children formally at academy then the requirement, outlined in PACE Code C

+2019, for children to have an Appropriate Adult will be adhered to. - 5.5.
 The names of the DSLs will be clearly advertised in the academy, with a statement explaining the academy's role in referring and monitoring welfare and safeguarding concerns.
-There will be photographs of the DSL team displayed in the academy reception, as well as in every room and office across the academy.
-These displays clearly inform everyone how they can raise a concern and who to contact.
-Students will be regularly reminded throughout the academic year, in particular through tutor time and various assemblies, of who the DSL team are, how to report concerns and how they can access support. - 5.6.
+Photographs of the DSL team are displayed in the academy reception, as well as in each classroom, offices and the staffroom.
+DSL information is also on the Churchwood Primary Academy website.
+Pupils understand how to raise concerns through Worry Monsters/ Worry Boxes, PSHE lessons, posters in all classrooms and through whole-school and class assemblies. - 5.6.
 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory academy materials.